Uber Driver DUI Defense Lawyer in Los Angeles

 I Wasn’t Driving Uber When I Got Arrested in Los Angeles

-Most Lyft and Uber drivers are utilizing a personal vehicle while they are at work.
-The risk is that Uber and Lyft require drivers to place the company insignia on their personal vehicle, leading to potentially dangerous confusion.
+Most Lyft and Uber drivers are utilizing personal vehicles while they are at work.
+The risk is that Uber and Lyft require drivers to place the company insignia on their personal vehicles, leading to potentially dangerous confusion.

 If a police officer believes that you are driving for your ride-sharing company when he pulls you over, when really you are using your personal vehicle for recreation, it cuts the legal limit for you in half, from .08% to .04%.
 The risk for DUI arrest has essentially doubled.

-The “Ride-Share” DUI is punished exactly like a traditional DUI meaning that first time conviction is a misdemeanor resulting in:
+The “Ride-Share” DUI is punished exactly like a traditional DUI meaning that a first-time conviction is a misdemeanor resulting in:

 - thousands of dollars in fines;